aharonium/opensiddur.org/posts/posts/tkhine-of-the-matriarchs-yizkor-for-rosh-hashanah-yom-kippur-yamim-tovim-by-seril-rappaport_(aharon.varady_2016-07-06).html.md

 </span></div></td>

 <td width="53%"><div class="english">
 May the One who blessed our ancestors Avraham, Yitsḥak, and Yaakov, bless (ploni ben ploni), who has vowed to give tsedoke for the sake of the pure souls of those we have caused to be remembered today before the blessed Holy One and for the sake of their holy Torah and for the sake of the holiness of this day.
 Therefore may the blessed Holy One protect him and guard him from all pain and from those who would cause him suffer and from all illness.
 Inscribe (ploni ben ploni) in the Book of Life and grant him a good life on this Day of Judgment.
-Bestow blessings upon him and success in all his endeavors, and upon all Yisro’el, for all are brothers, and let us say omeyn.
+Bestow blessings upon him and success in all his endeavors, and upon all Yisro’el, for all are brothers, and let us say <em>omeyn</em>.
 </div></td></tr>